Diaspora politics in the United States: Domestic activism

-Some diasporas have become significant players in the domestic circles of their homelands according to Shain and Wittes.
-Diasporas are vocal in their declarations of support for elected homeland politicians or in voicing their belief that certain politicians in their homeland may be "betraying the national causes" as they see it.
+Some diasporas have become significant players in the domestic circles of their homelands, according to Shain and Wittes.
+Diasporas are vocal in their declarations of support for elected homeland politicians or in voicing their belief that certain politicians in their homeland may be "betraying the national causes" as they perceive it.
 There have been mass demonstrations of support or opposition by diaspora communities in response to specific policy decisions by their homeland governments.
-In addition, diasporas have targeted domestic public opinion in their homelands and its domestic political development via the use of "monetary contributions, affiliated political parties, and transnational communal organizations."
+In addition, diasporas have targeted domestic public opinion in their homelands and their domestic political development via the use of "monetary contributions, affiliated political parties, and transnational communal organizations."

 Host states

 Diaspora communities can both influence the governments and public of their host countries, as well as have their social and political status in a host country affected by the policies of their homeland authorities.

 Lobbying for ethnic interests

 According to Thomas Ambrosio, "like other societal interest groups, ethnic identity groups establish formal organizations devoted to promoting group cohesiveness and addressing group concerns."
 While many formal organizations established by ethnic identity groups are apolitical, others are created explicitly for political purposes.
-In general, groups who seek to influence government policy on domestic or foreign issues are referred to as lobby groups or 'interest groups'.
-Those groups established by ethnic identity groups are referred as to ethnic interest groups.
+In general, groups that seek to influence government policy on domestic or foreign issues are referred to as lobby groups or "interest groups."
+Those groups established by ethnic identity groups are referred to as ethnic interest groups.

 Homeland authorities can enlist diaspora communities to lobby their respective host governments on behalf of the homeland.